 <topics> <topic name="eventLogs" procedure="eventWatch"/> </topics>

-For output, you include the EXPORT TO TOPIC clause when you declare a stream.
-Once the stream includes the EXPORT TO TOPIC clause and the topic is defined in the configuration file, any records written into the stream are made available to consumers through the topic port.
+For output, you include the EXPORT TO TOPIC clause when you declare a stream or table.
+Once the schema object includes the EXPORT TO TOPIC clause and the topic is defined in the configuration file, any records written into the stream or table are made available to consumers through the topic port.

 So, for example, the following stream declaration associates the stream events with the topic eventLogs and selects two columns for the body of the topic message and one column as the key: